 CONTEXT AND DATA

 A test of the broad impact of pay transparency on pay systems, including pay equity, pay equality, and the performance basis of pay requires access to rather unique data.
-Ideally, we would observe a large panel of individual employment data that includes both performance and salary histories surrounding an exogenous shock to pay transparency.
+Ideally, we would observe a large panel of individual employment data that includes both performance and salary histories surrounding exogenous shocks to pay transparency.
 The US academic context provides an appealing setting to assemble such data.
 First, many key individual productivity outcomes are observable and measurable, enabling relatively reliable estimates of both discriminatory and non-discriminatory wage differentials, as well as estimates of pay for performance.
 Second, through the Freedom of Information Act and state-specific Sunshine laws, salary data of public university employees have become available in most states, albeit archived in widely disparate data repositories and with varying ease and cost of access.
 Finally, in the last decade a wave of transparency events in the form of published websites dramatically eased university employees’ access to peer salary data.
 These websites appeared in a staggered fashion essentially state by state, but each well after the imposition of the Freedom of Information Act and state-specific Sunshine laws.

 To compile the required data, we first obtained privileged access to a database of individual academic productivity compiled by Academic Analytics, an analytics and consulting service provider to universities and educational institutions.
 These data were meticulously assembled from publicly available sources for the years 2004-2017 and provide information on individual article publications, books, patents, awards, and grants.
 The data encompass all full time research faculty across all academic fields employed at 412 PhD-granting institutions in the US, including all 141 AACSB-accredited universities, all 262 R1 and R2, and most of the 161 D/PU institutions.